-- (b) details of non-audit services provided and the fees charged in relation thereto; - (c) written confirmation that the firm and each covered person is independent; - (d) details of any inconsistencies between this Ethical Standard and the policy of the entity for the provision of non-audit services by the firm and any breach or apparent breach of that policy; - (e) details of any breaches of the requirements in this Ethical Standard, and of any safeguards applied and actions taken by the firm to address any threats to independence; and - (f) an opportunity to discuss independence issues. - 1.59 The most appropriate time for these final written confirmations of independence is usually at the conclusion of the engagement. - 1.60 The disclosure in writing of all relationships with the entity relevant to the engagement, and its directors and senior management and its affiliates, includes all services provided by the firm and its network to the entity, its directors and senior management and its affiliates, and other services provided to other known connected parties that may reasonably be thought to bear on the integrity, objectivity or independence of the firm or covered persons and the related safeguards that are in place. - 1.61 For an audit engagement, the engagement partner ensures that the total amount of fees that the firm and its network firms have charged to the audited entity and its affiliates for the provision of services during the reporting period, analysed into appropriate categories are disclosed.
-Appendix A to this Ethical Standard contains an illustrative template for the provision of such information to an audit committee16.
-Separately, the auditor provides the amounts of any future services which have been contracted, and details of any written proposal to provide non-audit services that has been submitted. - 1.62 The written confirmation that the firm and each covered person is independent indicates that the firm considers that it complies with this Ethical Standard and that, in the engagement partner's professional judgment, the integrity, objectivity and independence of the firm and each covered person is not compromised.
+- 1.58 In the case of public interest entities, and listed entities, relevant to an engagement the engagement partner shall ensure that the audit committee is provided with: - (a) a written disclosure of relationships (including the provision of non-audit services) that may bear on the integrity, objectivity or independence of the firm or covered persons.
+This shall have regard to relationships with the entity, its directors and senior management, its affiliates, and its connected parties, and the threats to integrity or objectivity, including those that could compromise independence, that these create.
+It shall also detail any safeguards that have been put in place and why they address such threats, together with any other information necessary to enable the integrity, objectivity and independence of the firm and each covered person to be assessed; - (b) details of non-audit services provided and the fees charged in relation thereto; - (c) written confirmation that the firm and each covered person is independent; - (d) details of any inconsistencies between this Ethical Standard and the policy of the entity for the provision of non-audit services by the firm and any breach or apparent breach of that policy; - (e) details of any breaches of the requirements in this Ethical Standard, and of any safeguards applied and actions taken by the firm to address any threats to independence; and - (f) an opportunity to discuss independence issues. - 1.59 The most appropriate time for these final written confirmations of independence is usually at the conclusion of the engagement. - 1.60 The disclosure in writing of all relationships with the entity relevant to the engagement, and its directors and senior management and its affiliates, includes all services provided by the firm and its network to the entity, its directors and senior management and its affiliates, and other services provided to other known connected parties that may reasonably be thought to bear on the integrity, objectivity or independence of the firm or covered persons and the related safeguards that are in place. - 1.61 For an audit engagement, the engagement partner ensures that the total amount of fees that the firm and its network firms have charged to the audited entity and its affiliates for the provision of services during the reporting period, analysed into appropriate categories are disclosed.
+Appendix A to this Ethical Standard contains an illustrative template for the provision of such information to an audit committee17.
+Separately, the auditor provides information on any contingent fee arrangements18, the amounts of any future services which have been contracted, and details of any written proposal to provide non-audit services that has been submitted. - 1.62 The written confirmation that the firm and each covered person is independent indicates that the firm considers that it complies with this Ethical Standard and that, in the engagement partner's professional judgment, the integrity, objectivity and independence of the firm and each covered person is not compromised.
 If it is not possible to make such a confirmation, the communication will include any concerns that the integrity, objectivity or independence of the firm or any covered person may be compromised (including instances where the engagement partner considers that the independence of an other firm involved in the engagement is compromised) and an explanation of the actions which necessarily follow from this.